Choosing the Right Puppy from a Litter

 When should we see the veterinarian for the first time?

 Bring your new puppy to the veterinarian for a “pre-purchase exam” as soon as possible.
 Even though you may have already paid the owner, this is called “pre-purchase” because most reputable breeders and adoption organizations will allow a probationary period (often 72 hours) before the agreement is finalized.
-It is a good idea to schedule a veterinary appointment the same day you pick up your pup to promptly identify any existing problems.
+It is a good idea to schedule a veterinary appointment the same day you pick up your pup to promptly identify any problems.

 What do I do when I bring my pup home?